 Accreditation for academic programs:

-- Acupuncture and Chinese Medicine Program -Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM)
+- Acupuncture and Chinese Medicine Program -Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM)

 - Bachelor of Science in Medical Laboratory Science – National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)